 It’s obvious what alcohol and drugs can do to a driver.
 It will definitely slow down responsiveness.
 The road is full of surprises and if you are not fully alert you will end up crashing into someone’s home or something worst.
 Without alertness you have more chances of getting into an accident.

-As a depressant alcohol will slow down the central nervous system.
+Depressant alcohol will slow down the central nervous system.
 In other words, you will not be able to perform like a normal person as brain functions are delayed.
-Hand-eye coordination, so essential to operate a vehicle, are significantly affected.
+Hand-eye coordination, so essential to operate a vehicle, is significantly affected.
 The more intoxicated the driver is, the more chances to get involved in an accident and the more risk of injuries and deaths.

 Drugs can also influence your motor skills, judgment, memory, and reaction time.
 Whether prescribed or illicit drugs, when misused, drugs can alter the way you perceive the world around you and interfere with how you react to it.
 The percentage of drugged drivers fatally injured in a collision increase every year.
 As drug manufacturers come up with different drugs having new components, who knows what could happen on our roads in the coming years.

 Young people driving under the influence